Mandible: Aging

-Coronoid process, superior and anterior projection from the ramus.
-This provides attachment to the temporal muscle.

-Teeth sit in the upper part of the body of the mandible.

-The frontmost part of teeth is more narrow and holds front teeth.

-The back part holds wider and flatter teeth primarily for chewing food.
-These teeth also often have wide and sometimes deep grooves on the surfaces.

 Clinical significance

+In recent centuries, the mandible was sometimes exposed to harmful elements resulting in phossy jaw and radium jaw, until the causes were understood.

+The mandible is generally difficult to anesthetize due to the depth of soft tissue in the posterior and anatomical variance.
+American surgeon William Stewart Halsted developed a nerve block technique using a syringe and cocaine to block the IAN, as well as the incisive, mental and lingual nerves.
+Although some nerve branches were left unblocked, the procedure was performed successfully by 1885 and could be applied in 3–5 minutes with perhaps 80–85% success.
+Two other, more effective techniques were established by the 1970s.

 Fracture

 One fifth of facial injuries involve a mandibular fracture.
 Mandibular fractures are often accompanied by a 'twin fracture' on the opposite side.
 There is no universally accepted treatment protocol, as there is no consensus on the choice of techniques in a particular anatomical shape of mandibular fracture clinic.
 A common treatment involves attachment of metal plates to the fracture to assist in healing.

+Dislocation and displacement

 The mandible may be dislocated anteriorly (to the front) and inferiorly (downwards) but very rarely posteriorly (backwards).
 The articular disk of the temporomandibular joint prevents the mandible from moving posteriorly, making the condylar neck particularly vulnerable to fractures.
+Further, various jawbone damage can cause temporomandibular joint dysfunction, with symptoms including pain and inflammation.

+The jawbone can also become deviated in mandibular lateral displacement, a condition which can offset facial symmetry and cause posterior crossbite.